KWSNick/ScouseDaxie/README.md

 Wireframes provided a means of limiting mission creep and making key decisions prior to the commencement of coding.
 Colour schemes, font types and icons were all researched and in advance and a colour palette and template font-family code added to the initial styles.css file for ease of use and consitency.

 A review meeting refined the initial plan, scaling back the number of pages by combining several in singular pages, and the colour palette and fonts were revised to ensure visual contrast and readibility.
+The use of free logo making utilies was also advised to reduce the number of utilised fonts.
 ### Strategy
 The following Users were identified and their goals established: